 Beginning in 2008, ACS-CPT modified the curricular requirements necessary for program approval.
 A review of our curriculum indicates that our current curriculum meets the modified ACS-CPT requirements.
 Working in cooperation with the staff of Staley Library, we added two new resources in 2008 and 2009 for students to use in research: ACS Web Editions and SciFinder web version.
 ACS Web Editions allows students to search 34 ACS journals online.
 SciFinder allows students to search a multitude of scientific journals in all areas of science.

 In terms of staff, the department added a Laboratory Support Specialist beginning with the Fall 2011 semester.
 This person teaches half-time and works half-time setting up teaching labs, maintaining the chemical inventory and storeroom, and assisting with the development of curricular materials.
 Even with the addition of this position, the department hires nearly 3 FTE adjunct instructors.
 Therefore, a short-term goal of the department is to add one tenuretrack position.
 The Laboratory Support Specialist and additional full-time faculty are long overdue staffing requirements for the department, and these additions will necessitate more space for the department in Leighty-Tabor Science Center.
-Finally, the department will conduct a search to fill Clarence Josefson's position in the fall of 2012.
-Dr. Josefson will retire in May 2013 after 40 years of dedicated and excellent service to Millikin.
-While we know that we will not be able to replace Dr. Josefson, we do need to hire someone to succeed him.
+Finally, the department is experiencing a "changing of the guard" in terms of faculty.
+Dr. Clarence Josefson retired in May 2013 after 40 years of dedicated and excellent service to Millikin.
+After an extensive search during the fall of 2013, the department hired Dr. Timothy Guasco to succeed him.
+Dr. Guasco has a Ph.D. in Physical Chemistry from Yale University, and is completing a post-doctoral position at the University of California, San Diego.
+We look forward to welcoming Dr. Guasco this fall.
+In addition, Dr. Ed Acheson will retire in May 2014 after 35 years of dedicated service to Millikin.
+While as of this writing the department has not vet received approval to conduct a search to fill Dr. Acheson's position, we remain optimistic we will be conducting the search in the fall of 2013.

 Students can only thrive when they are mentored by an active and engaged faculty.
 Fortunately, that is the case in the Department of Chemistry.
-Collectively over the past two years, faculty and students gave nearly 40 poster presentations and over a dozen oral paper presentations in a variety of venues.
-Faculty collectively submitted three research grant proposals, and two student-faculty papers were published in peer-reviewed journals.
-One member of the department received the Millikin University Research and Artistic Achievement Award, continuing a tradition of excellence in teaching and research that is a hallmark of the Department of Chemistry.
+Collectively over the past three years, faculty and students gave nearly 40 poster presentations and over a dozen oral paper presentations in a variety of venues.
+Faculty collectively submitted three research grant proposals, and two studentfaculty papers were published in peer-reviewed journals.
+One member of the department received the Millikin University Research and Artistic Achievement Award, the Millikin University Teaching Excellence award, the Campus Leadership and Teaching Excellence award, and the Alpha Lambda Delta Outstanding Teacher award continuing a tradition of excellence in teaching and research that is a hallmark of the Department of Chemistry.

 Also of note, the department has established a summer research program in Taiwan in cooperation with Tunghai University.
 One of our long-term goals is to continue this relationship and increase the number of students participating in the program.
-Three students participated in the program in the summer of 2011, and 5 students will participate in the summer of 2012.
+Three students participated in the program in the summer of 2011, and 5 students participated in the summer of 2012.